The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/organisation_class.md

         return releases

     def check_dependencies(self, **kwargs) -> bool:
-        """ Check dependencies of DAG.
+        """Check dependencies of DAG.
 Add to parent method to additionally check for a expected extra key

         :return: True if dependencies are valid.
         """